AI4Finance-Foundation/FinRL/README.md

 FinRL is an open source framework to help practitioners pipeline the development of trading strategies. **In deep reinforcement learning (DRL), an agent learns by continuously interacting with an environment, in a trial-and-error manner, making sequential decisions under uncertainty and achieving a balance between exploration and exploitation.** The open source community **AI4Finance** (to efficiently automate trading) provides resources about deep reinforcement learning (DRL) in quantitative finance, and aim to accelerate the paradigm shift from conventional machine learning approach to **RLOps in finance**.

-**To contribute?**  Please check the end of this page.

-Feel free to report bugs via Github issues, join the mailing list: [AI4Finance](https://groups.google.com/u/1/g/ai4finance), and discuss FinRL in slack channel:
+Join the mailing list: [AI4Finance](https://groups.google.com/u/1/g/ai4finance), or discuss FinRL in slack channel:

 <br/>